-Graph 7.6.8: Hungary - Share of foreign currency loans (as percentage of total loans to households / corporations)
+Graph 7.6.8: Hungary - Share of foreign currency loans

-Source: National Bank of Hungary and own calculations.
+Source: National Bank of Hungary and Commission services' calculations.

 The Budapest Stock Exchange (BSE) has not played a decisive role in the financing of the economy.
 Despite strong ties with its main shareholder, the Wiener Börse and the integration with Prague and Ljubljana stock exchanges, it remains a dynamic but local market place.
 Falling stock prices decreased the total market capitalisation of the BSE to 23% of GDP in 2009.
 However, the BSE offers a modern trading platform and a well diversified product range for investment in spot and derivatives markets.
 An important segment of the market is the debt securities section, which is dominated by government issues representing 96% of the turnover.
 Issuance by non-financial corporations is negligible.